Brian is an amateur historian who enjoys researching and writing about people, events, and places that may not be widely

 Applause With His Brothers

 One of the most memorable nights of Booth’s career for him personally occurred on November 25, 1864, on the eve of his 100-night run in Hamlet.
 On this night Edwin and his brothers Junius Brutus, Jr., and John Wilkes, appeared together in Julius Caesar, with Junius Brutus, Jr., as Cassius, Edwin as Brutus, and John Wilkes as Marc Antony.
 The theater was standing room only, and the brothers received tremendous applause from the audience.

 Edwin withdrew from the theater in shame and humiliation, thinking his career was over.
-But buoyed by the encouragement of many friends and admirers throughout the nation, Edwin returned to the Winter Garden Theatre as Hamlet on January 3, 1866.
+However, buoyed by the encouragement of many friends and admirers throughout the nation, Edwin returned to the Winter Garden Theatre as Hamlet on January 3, 1866.
 He received a rousing welcome that night, as well as in subsequent performances in New York and other cities.
 His career again began to flourish and would continue to do so for 25 years.

 On February 3, 1869, Edwin opened his own Booth’s Theatre in New York with a production of Romeo and Juliet, in which he starred as Romeo.
 The magnificent building cost over a million dollars and was the culmination of Booth’s ambition to build a modern, artistically, and aesthetically superior theater that would do justice to his art.